BuzzFeed: Hiring practices

 In February 2016, Scaachi Koul, a Senior Writer for BuzzFeed Canada, tweeted a request for pitches stating that BuzzFeed was "...looking for mostly non-white non-men" followed by "If you are a white man upset that we are looking mostly for non-white non-men I don't care about you go write for Maclean's."
 When confronted, she followed with the tweet "White men are still permitted to pitch, I will read it, I will consider it.
 I'm just less interested because, ugh, men."
-In response to the tweets that were deemed of a misandrist nature, Koul began receiving a barrage of hate comments and threats of violence.
-Sarmishta Subramanian, a former colleague of Koul's, writing for Maclean's, condemned the reaction to the tweets, and commented that Koul's request for diversity was appropriate.
+In response to the tweets that were deemed racist and sexist, Koul began receiving a barrage of hate comments and threats of violence.
+Sarmishta Subramanian, a former colleague of Koul's, writing for Maclean's, condemned the reaction to the tweets, and stated that Koul's request for diversity was appropriate.
 Subramanian said that her provocative approach raised concerns of tokenism that might hamper BuzzFeed's stated goals.
 In January 2019, BuzzFeed announced that it would cut its workforce by 15%.
 In July 2019 BuzzFeed announced that it would voluntarily recognize an employee union.